 - the format you need - for example, plain text, large print, audio CD etc.

 Reporting accessibility problems with this website

-If you find any problems that are not listed on this page or you think we're not meeting the accessibility requirements, contact us using the contact details on this page.
+If you find any problems that are not listed on this page or you think we're not meeting the accessibility requirements, contact us using the online form below.

 If you contact us with a complaint and you're not happy with our response, contact the Equality Advisory and Support Service (EASS).

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').

 Bury Council is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.